 A checking account is the most liquid of bank accounts and allows the owner to withdraw his or her cash at a moment’s notice.
-It gives the owner the most ready access to his cash.
+It gives the owner the readiest access to his cash.
 The downside of a checking account is that it often pays the lowest interest rates.
 In the case of idle cash, however, low interest is better than no interest.
 Keep in mind, however, that there are checking accounts that pay zero interest.

 A savings account is the next best account in terms of liquidity.
 While not as liquid as checking accounts, a savings account will often come with a set amount of free transactions or low fees per transaction.
 The trade-off for the reduced liquidity is higher interest rates.

 High-Interest Savings Accounts

-These are similar to a savings account, but with higher interest rates.
+These are similar to a regular savings account, but with higher interest rates.
 To compensate for the higher interest rates, there may be more limitations on liquidating the cash.

 Term Deposits, CDs, and GICs

-A term deposit is similar to a bank account, except the funds deposited are locked in for a period of time.
+A term deposit is where the funds deposited are locked in for a period of time.
 Longer periods equate to higher interest rates paid for the idle cash.
 Term deposits may also vary between redeemable and non-redeemable, and some redeemable term deposits may have penalties for early redemption.

 A CD, or certificate of deposit, is a guaranteed US investment similar to a term deposit.
 A GIC, or a guaranteed investment certificate, is the Canadian equivalent of a CD.
 Like term deposits, both CDs and GICs come with lock-in periods during which the funds are not redeemable.
 These savings vehicles often pay the highest interest rates among the accounts and investments outlined so far.

 Stocks and Bonds